bpftrace/bpftrace/docs/stdlib.md

 - `string pcomm`
 - `string pcomm(struct task_struct * task)`

-Get the name of the process for the passed task or the current task if called without arguments.
-This is an alias for (task->group_leader->comm).
+Get the name of the parent process for the passed task or the current task if called without arguments.
+This is an alias for `task.real_parent.comm`, which is different than `task.group_leader.comm`, which you can get from calling `leader_comm()`.

 ### percpu_kaddr